︎︎︎

 exhibition

-“I find it useful to considered my work as a constellation of mirrors; reflecting aspects of the body, times, spaces & relationships I (have) inhabit(ed) - or - as world-making experiments, manifested through intuitive, erotic and esoteric methodologies, at the interstices of creation and destruction.”
+“I find it useful to consider my visual arts practice as a constellation of mirrors; reflecting aspects of the body, times, spaces & relationships I (have) inhabit(ed) - or - as world-making experiments, manifested through intuitive, erotic and esoteric methodologies, at the interstices of creation and destruction.”

-For almost two decades, Sebastian’s visual art practice has been concerned with the ineffible qualities of being human.
-Themes of desire, grief, longing, love & transformation run thick through a visual language comprised of adornment, ceremony, assemblage and the making-special of things.
+For almost two decades, Sebastian’s visual art practice has been concerned with the ineffible qualities of being human, interpreted through their position as a queer, neurodivergent, British-Settler-Australian.
+Themes of desire, grief, longing, love, transition & transformation run thick through a visual language comprised of adornment, ceremony, assemblage and the making-special of things.

-Quiet currents of occult workings permiate the majority of Sebastian’s objects and actions, most notably through the creation and destruction of symbols, via both sigil craft and iconoclastic gestures.
+Quiet currents of occult workings permiate the majority of Sebastian’s objects and actions, most notably; the creation and destruction of symbols through both sigil craft and iconoclastic gestures.

-Below is a substancial yet not exhaustive list of Sebastian’s solo and group exhibition & performance history, which can be navigated by clicking individual links or endless scroll.
+Below is a crafted selection of Sebastian’s solo & group exhibition history, which can be navigated by clicking individual links or through endless scroll.

 INDEX: